When looking for a new home to buy, should I really be concerned about the resale value?

 A good floor plan

-Over time, home designs and styles tend to evolve so it’s hard to say that a certain home design will add resale value after so many years.
-What you can count on to add resale value though are a few amenities and factors that are always in style.
+Over time, home designs and styles tend to evolve, making it difficult to predict whether a certain design will add resale value after many years.
+What you can count on to add resale value, though, are a few amenities and factors that are always in style.
 A few ‘timeless’ features to look for include:

-• Big kitchens– One of the most demanded features is a big, open kitchen.
-Homeowners love big kitchens that are great for entertaining, and great for hanging out in.
+• Big kitchens: One of the most in-demand features is a big, open kitchen.
+Homeowners love big kitchens that are great for entertaining and hanging out in.

-• Nice size bedrooms and closets– This one is a little tough because bedroom sizes can vary dramatically, but bigger bedrooms and closets are typically much easier to sell than cramped spaces.
-Unless the bedrooms and closets are extraordinarily large, you may not get higher resale, but having small bedrooms and closets will make a home harder to sell.
+• Nice size bedrooms and closets: This one is a little tough because bedroom sizes can vary dramatically, but bigger bedrooms and closets are typically much easier to sell than cramped spaces.
+Unless the bedrooms and closets are exceptionally large, you may not receive a higher resale value, but having small bedrooms and closets will make a home harder to sell.

-• Good traffic patterns– Can you get around in the home without feeling like you are in a maze?
+• Good traffic patterns: Can you get around in the home without feeling like you are in a maze?
 Good traffic patterns give a home a sense of energy and connectivity.
-Stay away from plans that have satellite rooms which are hard to get to.
-Unless of course, you really don’t like your mother-in-law.
+Avoid plans with satellite rooms that are hard to access.
+Unless, of course, you really don’t like your mother-in-law.

-• Great lots– Front yards and back yards will always be important to home buyers.
+• Great lots: Front yards and back yards will always be important to home buyers.
 Many times, our ideal image of home is our family gathered in a backyard next to a grill.
-If the home doesn’t already have built-in outdoor living spaces, look for homes that will at least yield this opportunity so you can create a perfect space as you live in the home.
-Lot sizes vary quite a bit depending on the buyer’s situation, but generally, wider lots have higher resale value than long skinny lots.
+If the house doesn’t already have built-in outdoor living spaces, look for homes that will at least yield this opportunity so you can create a perfect space as you live in the house.
+Lot sizes vary significantly depending on the buyer’s situation, but generally, wider lots have higher resale value than long, skinny lots.

 Solid Construction

 First, check out the home builder.
 Are they still in business?
-No builder is going to admit to building shoddy homes, but luckily today, there are plenty of other sources to check out a builder.
+No builder is going to admit to building shoddy homes, but luckily, today, there are plenty of other sources to check out a builder.
 Look up the builder on the BBB site to check for complaints filed, unsolved grievances, and consumer satisfaction over issues that were resolved.
-Pay attention to the volume of complaints also as this can be a warning sign of dangerous trends with the builder.
+Pay attention to the volume of complaints, as this can be a warning sign of dangerous trends with the builder.

 Also, check out the home builder’s reviews from previous home buyers.
 The BBB page will contain information about complaints, and you can search for the builder’s reviews on sites such as Yelp, Google, as well as formal sites such as Consumer Affairs.